MileHacker Logo

 The Potemkin Stairs, Opera and Ballet Theater, Deribasivska Street, and Prymorskyi Boulevard present testaments to Odesa's past.

-Prior to the war, these sites were easy to reach and formed the backbone of city exploration.
-Now, a lot of places stand closed or have restricted access.
+Prior to the war, these sites were accessible and formed the backbone of city exploration.
+Now, many sites stand closed or have restricted access.
 Air raid sirens can sound at any moment, requiring immediate shelter.
 Do not risk your safety to visit these landmarks.

 Pre-War Visitor Information

-• Outdoor landmarks (Potemkin Stairs, Deribasivska) were always open and free.
+• Outdoor landmarks (Potemkin Stairs, Deribasivska) were always available and free.

-• Opera Theater: Tickets for theatrical productions; guided tours sometimes available.
+• Opera House: Tickets for performances; guided tours sometimes available.

 • Fees: Most outdoor landmarks free.
 Entry fees for museums, events, performances.